SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents

 \section{Introduction}

-Standard Operating Procedures (SOPs) are essential to consistent and reliable operations across industries, encoding domain expertise and compliance rules into structured workflows \cite{de2009standard, dumas2018fundamentals}.
-With recent advances in large language models (LLMs), there is growing interest in automating SOP execution using LLM-based agents \cite{wang2023autogpt, yao2023react, chase2022langchain}.
-However, deploying such agents in production poses challenges that are not captured by existing benchmarks like Gorilla~\cite{patil2023gorilla}, API-Bank~\cite{li-etal-2023-api}, ComplexBench \cite{wen2024complexbench}.
+Standard Operating Procedures (SOPs) are central to reliable operations across industries, encoding domain expertise, compliance rules, and decision logic into structured workflows \cite{de2009standard, dumas2018fundamentals}.
+Recent advances in large language models (LLMs) have sparked growing interest in automating SOP execution using LLM-based agents \cite{wang2023autogpt, yao2023react, chase2022langchain, gschwind2025}.
+However, deploying such agents in production exposes challenges that are not captured by existing benchmarks such as Gorilla~\cite{patil2023gorilla}, API-Bank~\cite{li-etal-2023-api}, or ComplexBench~\cite{wen2024complexbench}.

 These challenges are particularly acute in knowledge operations like verification services, support ticket triaging, and customer support, where SOPs involve ambiguous language, implicit domain knowledge, and complex decision trees \cite{roberts2019behind}.
 For example, consider the two patient registration SOPs in appendix \ref{appendix:real_sop}, one from St. Luke’s University Health Network (SLUHN)\footnote{\url{https://www.slhn.org/-/media/slhn/Research/File/PDF/SOPs-and-Policies/SOP-302Patient-Registration-and-Ongoing-Subject-MgmtV30CLEAN71216.ashx}}, and one from University of North Texas Health Science Center (UNTHS) \footnote{\url{https://www.unthsc.edu/wp-content/uploads/sites/23/Patient_Registration.pdf}}.
 Table \ref{tab:sop_comparison} shows how different two SOPs of the same domain can be.